 Here are some ideas that may help reduce the negativity you’ve experienced on your business’s social media page.

-- Respond to all negative feedback with an apology and acknowledgement of their issue.
+- Respond to all negative feedback with an apology and acknowledgment of their issue.
 If possible, offer a refund or replacement.

 - Check old posts for any complaints that were not acknowledged and address them as soon as possible.
 Add a note to the post if customers complain about it in the future, so they know it was addressed.